Sources of the Norwegian winter season snow pack constrained by stable water isotopes – SNOWPACE

 Through clearly targeted dissemination of new knowledge, and embedding a partner from energy industry, we establish communication channels towards future applications of the fundamental knowledge gained in SNOWPACE.

-The SNOWPACE project is led by the University of Bergen with key contributions from the University of Oslo.
-The project is funded through the FRINATEK programme of the Norwegian Research Council.
+The SNOWPACE-project is led by the University of Bergen with key contributions from the University of Oslo.
+The project is funded in the FRINATEK-programme by the Norwegian Research Council, with NFR project number 262710.

 SNOWPACE provides an important and unique scientific innovation both for Norway and internationally.
 The project is led by the University of Bergen (link to projectpage) with key contributions from the University of Oslo.